plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 Evaluate expression: 479 = 000001df
 ```

-This evaluates to `479` in decimal, which just happens to be the length of the buffer we sent in our `Python` PoC.
-The Microsoft documentation states: *"If no error occurs, recv returns the number of bytes received and the buffer pointed to by the buf parameter will contain this data received."* It looked like my buffer was saved to the memory location successfully.
-I confirmed that:
+This evaluates to `479` in decimal, which just happens to be the length of the buffer I sent in the `Python` PoC.

+The Microsoft documentation states: *"If no error occurs, recv returns the number of bytes received and the buffer pointed to by the buf parameter will contain this data received."*

+It looked like my buffer was saved to the memory location successfully.
+I confirmed that by examining the buffer at `0x0180d744`:

 ```
 0:009> dc 0x0180d744 L78